kkestell/recipe-formatter/README.md

 #### `-m, --model MODEL`

 Specify the OpenAI model to use for recipe formatting.
-Defaults to `gpt-4-turbo`.
+Defaults to `gpt-4o`.

+#### `-t, --tips`

+Include tips from reviews in the output.
+This is a boolean flag.

-#### `-c, --clean`
+#### `-g, --group`

-Rewrite instructions to be more concise, clean up ingredients, and remove unnecessary information.
-Defaults to `false`.
+Add groups to ingredients and instructions in the output.
+This is a boolean flag.

+#### `-s, --scale SCALE`

+Scale the recipe by the given factor.
+The default scaling factor is `1.0`.

+#### `-r, --revise REVISIONS`

+Specify revisions to make to the recipe.
+This option allows for custom textual modifications.

 #### `-v, --verbose`